appium/appium/docs/en/writing-running-appium/other/network-connection.md

 #### Real Devices

 * Changing Airplane Mode state only works for Android 6 and older
-* Chaning data connection state works for Android 4.4 and older.
+* Changing data connection state works for Android 4.4 and older.
 Newer OS releases (5.0+) must be rooted in order to make the feature working (e. g. _su_ binary should available)
 * Changing Wi-Fi connection state should work for all Android versions

 #### Emulators

 * Changing Airplane Mode state only works for Android 6 and older
-* Chaning data connection state should work for all Android versions
+* Changing data connection state should work for all Android versions
 * Changing Wi-Fi connection state should work for all Android versions

 ### Windows